DataDog/integrations-core/eks_fargate/README.md

 ### Live Processes

-Datadog Agent 6.19+ supports live processes in the EKS Fargate integration.
-Live processes appear in the [Processes][22] page.
-To enable live processes, [enable `shareProcessNamespace` in the pod spec][23].
+Datadog Agent v6.19+ supports live processes in the EKS Fargate integration.
+Live processes appear on the [Processes][22] page.
+To enable live processes, [enable shareProcessNamespace in the pod spec][23].

 ## Traces Collection